Find more growing tips & recipes: Read all Blog Posts »

 While it's hard to match New Mexico's soils exactly, there are ways to ensure your soil is perfect for peppers!
 We have customers growing our Hatch Chile seeds all around the world with great success, so you don't need New Mexico soils and climate to be successful.

-Technically, if you don't grow Hatch Chile in the Hatch region, then you can't call them Hatch chiles.
-However, we think they still taste great no matter where you live in the world, and, for a lot of people who are not in New Mexico, it's hard to even get Hatch chile!
+Just remember: Technically, if you don't grow Hatch Chile in the Hatch region, then you can't call them Hatch chiles.
+And you're never going to be able to replicate the exact weather and soil conditions of the Hatch Valley and other chile growing areas in New Mexico unless you live there or are Mother Nature. ;) However, we think New Mexico Chile varieties still taste great no matter where you live in the world, and, for a lot of people who are not in New Mexico, it's hard to even get Hatch chile!

 How to Grow Peppers